awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-1.md

 The video had climbed to 3,412 views.

-A new comment near the top: *this explains my whole childhood but i can’t tell if ur joking or a supervillain in origin story phase.*
+A new comment near the top:

+> *this explains my whole childhood but i can’t tell if ur joking or a supervillain in origin story phase.*

 They stared at it longer than they meant to.
-The word *origin* hung there, blinking like the typing indicator in a chat window.
+The word *origin* hung there, blinking in their mind like the typing indicator in a chat window.

 They sat down on the edge of the bed, phone in hand, thumb hovering over the app, and felt the quiet, precise click of a decision that hadn’t fully reached consciousness yet: